reyvand/py-instagram-pic-downloader/readme.md

   -i INFO, --info INFO  Retrieve data from given username -p PP, --profile-pic PP
-                        Save profile photo from given username
+                        Save profile photo from given username -a ALL, --save-all ALL
+                        Save all posts picture/video from given username
 ```

 ### Example